szabolcsdombi/zengl/docs/index.rst

   rendering to a window is done by blitting the final image to the screen.
 By doing this we have full control of what we render.
 The window does not have to be multisample, and it requires no depth buffer at all.

-| Offscreen rendering works out of the box on all platforms if the right loader is provided.
-| Loaders implement a load method to resolve a subset of OpenGL 3.3 core.
-The return value of the load method is
-  an int, a void pointer to the function implementation.
-| Virtualized, traced, and debug environments can be provided by custom loaders.
-| The current implementation uses the glcontext from moderngl to load the OpenGL methods.

-| ZenGL's main focus is on readability and maintainability.
+| ZenGL's main focus is on Prototyping.
 Pipelines in ZenGL are almost entirely immutable and they
   cannot affect each other except when one draws on top of the other's result that is expected.
   No global state is affecting the render, if something breaks there is one place to debug.

-| ZenGL does not use anything beyond OpenGL 3.3 core, not even if the more convenient methods are available.
-  Implementation is kept simple.
-Usually, this is not a bottleneck.
+| ZenGL uses OpenGL 4.5 core without fallbacks to earlier versions.
+Pipelines defined in ZenGL map easily to Vulkan.

-| ZenGL does not implement transform feedback, storage buffers or storage images, tesselation, geometry shader, and maybe many more.
+| ZenGL does not implement transform feedback, tesselation, geometry shader, and maybe many more.
   We have a strong reason not to include them in the feature list.
-They add to the complexity and are against ZenGL's main philosophy.
-  ZenGL was built on top experience gathered on real-life projects that could never make good use of any of that.

-| ZenGL is using the same vertex and image format naming as WebGPU and keeping the vertex array definition from ModernGL.
-  ZenGL is not the next version of ModernGL.
-ZenGL is a simplification of a subset of ModernGL with some extras that was not possible to include in ModernGL.

 Context
 -------